bobrocke/My-Blog-11ty/src/index.md

 ---
-layout: main.liquid
+layout: layouts/main.liquid
 ---

-<p class="text-base mb-5">This will be parsed into an h1 tag</p>
+<p class="text-xs text-red-600 mb-5">This will be parsed into an h1 tag</p>